zbouvier/SplattyBird-Tutorial/README.md

 So what does all this data do?
 Let's go through it one piece at a time:
 - key - This is the name we want to give to the animation, often best to make it the same as the image name the animation uses, in our example: `player-run-right`
-- filmstripFrames - this lets the engine know how to chop up the spritesheet, it will use the width of the image and devide it by the number of frames to crerate individual images to cycle through.
+- filmstripFrames - this lets the engine know how to chop up the spritesheet, it will use the width of the image and devide it by the number of frames to create individual images to cycle through.
 - time - The time in milliseconds that each frame will last, use this to adjust the speed of the animation.
 - properties - image
 			- name - Image file to use in our example: `player-run-right`.